onigoetz/profiler/README.md

 ### Options

 - `enabled` A simple boolean to enable the profiler or not.
+- `assets_auto` If set to true (default) it will include its assets itself, you can disable this to add the assets to your own build process
 - `panels` An array of classes that extend `Onigoetz\Profiler\Panel` you can add your own panels and reorder them.
 - `slow_query` Threshold in milliseconds after which it is considered